 - Grafted 3,257 heritage apple trees to sell to fruit growers and donate to non-profits, schools, and institutions planting conservation orchards.

 - Established a tree nursery to grow and preserve Colorado’s rare fruit genetics.
-Submitted 489 apple leaf samples to USA-ARS for DNA identification.
+Submitted 489 apple leaf samples to USDA-ARS for DNA identification.
 Results confirmed the diversity of endangered apples still growing in our landscape with 195 cultivars present in the samples.

 - Received a Colorado’s Most Endangered Place listing for the local historic Gold Medal Orchard which also serves as a genetic bank and demonstration orchard for MORP.